 - 1 box Angel Food Cake mix - use one step mix

-- 20 ounces crushed pineapple packed in its own juice, do not use it when packed in syrup
+- 20 ounces crushed pineapple packed in its own juice, do not use packed in syrup

 - 1 teaspoon vanilla

 - In a medium-sized bowl, mix together the angel food cake mix, vanilla, and can of crushed pineapple including the juice in the can by hand and place into a ungreased 9 x 13 inch pan.
 Bake for 30 to 35 minutes.

 - a dollop of whipped cream and shredded coconut